jgreat/things/README.md

----

-Note to reviewers.
-I guess I was confused by what you were looking for and maybe overdid it.
-This "runbook" won't make sence without the code.
-The whole app and directions can be found here: https://github.com/jgreat/things

----

 # things

 A simple REST/CRUD code sample app.

 Golang, PostgreSQL

-Done in Go so I can learn some more Go.
+Done in Go to learn more Go.

 ## Config